dmachard/python-dnstap-receiver/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dnstap_receiver)

 This Python module acts as a DNS tap streams receiver for DNS servers.

-Input streams can be:
-- a unix socket
-- multiple remote tcp sender

-The output is printed directly to stdout or send to remote tcp address in JSON, YAML or one line text format.
+Input streams can be a unix socket or multiple remote tcp sender The output is printed directly to stdout or send to remote tcp address in JSON, YAML or one line text format.

 ## Table of contents